 The development of private lands is a growing problem in the DAU.
-Potential impacts to pronghorn populations from further development include, a) loss of limited habitat, b) redistribution of animals from historic winter range, and c) migration and movement barriers created by increasing road and fence establishment.
+Impacts to pronghorn populations from further development include, a) loss of limited habitat, b) redistribution of animals from historic winter range, and c) migration and movement barriers created by increasing road and fence establishment.
 Given the agricultural-based economy in the San Luis Valley, development occurs slowly, mostly focused around current municipalities.
-The development of private land that occurs within the winter, fawning, or production range has the potential of being a problem in the DAU.
+The development of private land that occurs within the winter range has the potential of being a problem in the DAU.
 The threat from low-density residential development depends on the amount and distribution of private land, and the area used for crop and cattle ranching.
 Johnson et al. (2016) analyzed a 40-year relational and correlative study.
 The study looked at land-use changes from 1970 to 2010 and the impacts on deer populations.
 Although this analysis was conducted for deer, having different habitat and distribution requirements, the results may have pronghorn management implications.
-In PH-14, the proportion of "undeveloped" private land (0 houses) has decreased from 50% to 10%.
+In PH-16, the proportion of "undeveloped" private land (0 houses) has decreased from 85% to 64%.
 Most of the reduction occurred after 1990.
-Alternatively, the development of rural private land (83 acres/house) has almost doubled since 1970.
-The vast majority of this development occurred between 2000 (approximately 502,500 acres) and 2010 (approximately 632,600 acres).
-In addition, a significant increase in ex-urban development (4-83 acres/house) occurred from 1970 to 2010.
-Ex-urban development more than tripled from approximately 9,460 acres to approximately 31,920 acres.
-Similarly, developmental sprawl has affected the summer range.
-Ex-urban development on the summer range has also more than tripled from approximately 7,460 acres (1970) to 22,910 acres (2010).
+Alternatively, the development of rural private land (83 acres/house) has increased by 55% since 1970.
+The majority of the expansion occurred between 1990 (approximately 419,580 acres) and 2010 (approximately 525,190 acres).
+In addition, a significant increase in ex-urban development (4-83 acres/house) occurred from 1970 to 2010; expansion went from approximately 12,340 acres to approximately 33,700 acres.
+Similarly, the summer range has also been affected by developmental sprawl.
+Ex-urban development on the summer range almost tripled from approximately 5,110 acres (1970) to approximately 14,510 acres (2010).

 Oil, gas, geothermal, and solar energy development and their potential impact on wildlife are a concern throughout western states.
 Exploration of energy development continues in the San Luis Valley (SLV).
 To date, no cost-effective gas, oil, or geothermal extraction techniques are available to justify commercial expansion.
-The threat of oil and gas development to pronghorn populations in the DAU remains low at present.
+Therefore, the threat of oil and gas development to pronghorn populations in the DAU remains low at present.
 Proposals for solar power development also continues in the SLV.
-Many segments of private land, in the DAU, have already been approved for solar panel development or expansion.
+A few segments of private land, in the DAU, have already been approved for solar panel development or expansion.
 These developments have not had any detrimental effects on pronghorn nor other wildlife.
 If the expansion of solar energy development, or oil and gas extraction, becomes lucrative, their impact could affect the pronghorn range and population viability into the future.
 CPW bases this information on the existence of energy development and expansion in other parts of the state.